-If you’ve ever admired the texture of a folk Victorian home or ogled a rustic-chic farmhouse, you’re probably familiar with board and batten siding, even if you weren’t sure what to call it.
+You’re probably already familiar with board and batten siding, even if you weren’t sure what to call it.
 You may have seen it all over Pinterest boards and Instagram feeds, gracing the pages of design magazines, or even on the exteriors of homes in your own neighborhood.

 While it’s a hot trend right now, the style actually dates back nearly 200 years.
 And that may be part of its appeal to homeowners.

 “Whenever you can take something old and reuse it in a modern elevation, it’s going to be appealing in my mind,” said Elizabeth Mathieson, head of design at M House, a Naperville, Illinois-based custom home-building firm.